evolv-ai/ascend-android-sdk/README.md

 There are several optional configurations available through the AscendConfig builder, check out the AscendConfig documentation to see what options are available.

-### Get the .jar

-This SDK can also be used in your Java application.
-To retrieve the .jar:

-1. Run the "createJar" gradle command in the top level directory.
-    ```
-    ./gradlew createJar
-    ```

-2. Retrieve the jar from ascend-sdk/build/outputs/ascend-sdk.jar and place it in your project.

 ### About Evolv and the Ascend Product